AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 An EST Client SHOULD allow manual configuration of the EST Server's Hostname and Port, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
 The default value SHOULD be **Not Set**, enabling DNS-SD discovery.

-An EST Client SHOULD allow explicit trust of EST server to be disabled, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
+An EST Client SHOULD allow explicit trust of EST server to be disable, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
 The default value SHOULD be explicit trust of EST Server **Enabled**.
+More information about explicit trust of an EST Server can be found in the [Get Root CA](#get-root-ca) section.

 An EST Client MUST maintain a list of publicly trusted Certificate Authorities, used to verify the identity of the EST Server.
 It MUST be possible to update this list of publicly trusted Certificate Authorities.